 Relevance of 4P’s of marketing to the digital Age

 We are living in the digital age now.
-Mobile phones are continuously become a part of our lives & brands need to adapt to this new way of life.
-Let’s understand how 4Ps become relevant to the digital age
+Mobile phones are continuously become a part of our lives and brands need to adapt to this new way of life.
+Let’s understand how 4Ps are more relevant to the digital age

 Product:-With more and more sales happening through digital space.
 Customer does not see the actual product before the purchase.
 This makes it harder for him to ascertain if he has made the right purchase